triton-inference-server/vllm_backend/docs/additional_outputs.md

 Supported since r24.11.

-### Number of token IDs
+### Token IDs

-The number of token IDs of the generated output text sent on this response.
-It is the difference in length of the token IDs generated from the last response to this response.
-If this is the first response, the last response length is presumed to be zero.
-See [here](https://github.com/vllm-project/vllm/blob/v0.6.3.post1/vllm/outputs.py#L21) for more details on the token IDs of the generated output text.
+The token IDs of the generated output text sent on this response.
+See [here](https://github.com/vllm-project/vllm/blob/v0.6.3.post1/vllm/outputs.py#L21) for more details.

-To enable, set `return_num_token_ids` input tensor to `True`.
-The unsigned integer value will be sent on the `num_token_ids` output tensor.
+To enable, set `return_token_ids` input tensor to `True`.
+The array of integer value will be sent on the `token_ids` output tensor.

 Supported since r24.11.